 About Baltimore, Maryland

-The largest and most populous city in Maryland, Baltimore is a prime tourist destination on the East Coast, having hosted more than 24.5 million visitors in 2014.
-Many tourists are impressed with the city’s landmarks that feature architectural sophistication such as the Baltimore Basilica and the Phoenix Shot Tower.
+Baltimore has a population of more than 620,000, and its attractions and rich history have allowed it to become a prime tourist destination on the East Coast, having hosted more than 24.5 million visitors in 2014.
+Many tourists are impressed with Baltimore’s architecturally significant buildings such as the Baltimore Basilica and the Phoenix Shot Tower.

 Popular Destinations in Baltimore

-Looking for activities once your private jet arrives in Baltimore?
-The city’s best attractions are located throughout three notable downtown areas – Inner Harbor, Fells Point, and Mount Vernon.
-Here are some of the top attractions and entertainment options Baltimore has to offer:
+The city’s best destinations are located throughout three notable downtown areas which are Inner Harbor, Fells Point and Mount Vernon.
+Here are some of the best attractions Baltimore has to offer:

 National Aquarium: This is a famous destination that is suitable for visitors of all ages.
 As the popular attraction handles a huge influx of visitors each time, admissions will be staggered to ensure everyone gets a chance to see the marine exhibits.
 Here, visitors can see various crustaceans and fish that live exclusively in Maryland as well as dolphins, sharks and more exotic creatures from the deep sea.

 Walters Art Museum: For those visitors with an interest in ancient manuscripts, medieval coats of armor, Etruscan jewelry and Egyptian mummies, the Walters Art Museum is the ideal place to visit.
 The museum also conducts various types of classes too, but do note that vacancies tend to fill up fast.